Parth-Jain-2002/CS204-Project/README.md

 1. **llc_find_victim()**

-    lru_cpu_victim()  is called here instead of lru_victim() to find the victim block.
+    llc_lru_victim()  is called here instead of lru_victim() to find the victim block.
 The argument ‘cpu’ is passed to find the victim from that particular core’s partition.

 2. **llc_update_replacement_state()**

-    lru_cpu_update() is called here instead of lru_update() to update the LRU values of the blocks in a particular core’s partition.
+    llc_lru_update() is called here instead of lru_update() to update the LRU values of the blocks in a particular core’s partition.

 # ```cache.cc```